L4ser-Security-Labs/onionhookblog/_posts/2024-07-02-atm-skimmer-sales.md

 ![RFID reader image](https://i.postimg.cc/q7kpM9xV/rfid.png "RFID reader image")

 ## Rounding up
-Despite the ongoing efforts of law enforcement and financial institutions, skimming remains a significant threat as it is 100% legal to order products like skimmers in some countires and criminals are able to use them for fraudulent activities.
+Despite the ongoing efforts of law enforcement and financial institutions, skimming remains a significant threat as it is 100% legal to order products like skimmers in some countries and criminals can use them for fraudulent activities.

 By staying informed and vigilant, users can take proactive steps to protect their financial information from these types of attacks.